What Is the Human Factor Complacency (Two Types of Complacency)

 Human Factor Complacency is one of the most important Human Factors in aviation safety that you need to be aware of.

-Complacency can happen with you are feeling satisfied with your level of safety, and it can happen when you are apathetic to your own safety level.
+Complacency can happen when you are feeling satisfied with your level of safety, and it can happen when you are apathetic to your own safety level.

 Complacency is the cause of countless safety incidents because of things like: